vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 Snowflake database.
 This process is usually triggered by [REST API calls](https://docs.snowflake.com/en/developer-guide/snowflake-rest-api/snowflake-rest-api).

 For our example, however, we'll do things in a different way.
-We'll just use a SQL `INSERT` statement, and rely on Snowflake's automatic transaction handling to keep the data consistent.
-This is less efficient, but it's easier to do, and keeps the process manageable for smaller teams.
+We'll use a SQL `INSERT` statement, and rely on Snowflake's automatic transaction handling to keep the data consistent.
+This is less efficient, but it's easier to do, and it keeps the process manageable for smaller teams.
 And it's very reliable if the amount of data being inserted is not huge.

 Here's what an example of an `INSERT` statement might look like: